COVID-19 and Emergency Resources

 #StartSmall – Ongoing

-#StartSmall is Square/Twitter CEO Jack Dorsey’s philanthropic initiative to fund global COVID-19 relief, girls health and education, social justice and efforts towards Universal Basic Income (UBI).
+#StartSmall is Square/Twitter CEO Jack Dorsey’s philanthropic initiative to fund global COVID-19 relief.
+After the pandemic, the focus will shift to girl’s health and education, and Universal Basic Income (UBI).

 Rental and Utilities Resources

-The program provides up to 6 months of assistance to the most vulnerable households affected by the COVID-19 pandemic
+As of Sep 23, 2022, SF ERAP is not accepting new applications to focus on processing the large backlog of pending applications.
+Provides up to 6 months of assistance to the most vulnerable households affected by the COVID-19 pandemic.

 San Francisco Public Utilities Commission